Frollamma/frollamma.github.io/_posts/2025-08-03-The-path-to-Android-integrity.md

 This is a guide on how to pass strong integrity checks on an Android device using Magisk.
 It contains with many explanations on what we're doing and why, it aims to be mostly self-contained.
 If you're on a rush you can skip the explanations and go to the [guide](#guide).

-If you don't want have a rooted phone and you are using in a custom ROM that allows to set a custom `keybox.xml` file, you can check [a rootless integrity fix guide](https://github.com/yadavnikhil03/Play-integrity-fix-guide/blob/main/guide/keybox_guide.md).

 ## How it works

 Before listing the steps to get strong integrity on our device, let's understand what is the [Google Play Integrity API](https://developer.android.com/google/play/integrity/verdicts) and why we would want to pass its checks.